Why buy fair trade?

-At first glance at this website, you see a generic store that you can buy jewelry or accessories.
+At first glance at this website, you see a generic store where you can buy jewelry or accessories.
 Our mission is so much greater than this.
 What we set out to do at Crafted By Friends is to show how we as people of this world are interconnected.
-When you buy from us, you are allowing families in countries such as Madagascar, Turkey, Brazil, to show off their product to a market that would not be available to them without Crafted By Friends.
+When you buy from us, you are allowing families in countries such as Madagascar, Afghanistan, Haiti, and Guatemala, to show off their products to a market that would not be available to them without Crafted By Friends.
 Not only this, but the income these people receive from Crafted by Friends helps them achieve their goals and benefit the community around them.

 “As I rode through other villages on the way to visit these amazing women, I was aware of the higher quality of life our women displayed.
 We wished we could have found a means to help them all.” -Philip Dail

 Nilson totally supports himself and his family with his income from the sales.
 In addition, when he has enough orders, he employs local workers and thus contributes to the income of their families.
 His main goal is to support his daughter to attend college with his income.
 He has been saving to do this since I first met him.
 At this time, the economy in Brazil is challenging challenging so it is difficult for him to support his family.